erlydtl/erlydtl/README.markdown

 file.
 Useful for frameworks that recompile a template only when the template's dependencies change.

+    my_compiled_template:variables() -> [Variable::atom()]

+Sorted list of unique variables used in the template's body.
+The list can be used for determining which variable bindings need to be passed to the render/3 function.

 Differences from standard Django Template Language
 --------------------------------------------------